-There are a number of drama’s exploring the 1980s HIV/AIDS crisis that we could have included in our list.
-From Angels in America through to A Normal Heart, but for us this Swedish mini series is undoubtedly the most emotionally striking.
-As we follow Stockholm newcomer Rasmus, 19 and his boyfriend Benjamin just as the AIDS epidemic hits Sweden’s gay community.
+There have been numerous TV dramas over the years exploring the 1980s HIV/AIDS crisis that we could have included in our list.
+From Angels in America through to A Normal Heart, but for us, this Swedish mini-series is undoubtedly one of the most emotionally striking.
+As we follow Stockholm newcomer Rasmus, 19 and his boyfriend Benjamin, just as the AIDS epidemic hits Sweden’s gay community.

 What makes Jonas Gardell‘s story so unique is the interface between sexual liberation and a virus that injected fear and judgement across communities.
-By the 1980s Sweden led the way in social equality for LGBTQ communities, with same sex relationships having been decriminalised in 1944.
-While the age of consent was also equalised in 1972.
+By the 1980s Sweden led the way in social equality for LGBTQ communities.
+With same-sex relationships having been decriminalised in 1944 and the age of consent equalised in 1972.
 All helping to create one of the most enlightened and liberal social structures for LGBTQ people in Europe.
 Yet despite this, AIDS stripped many of the rights Swedish young men held so dear.
-And it is here that Don’t Ever Wipe Tears Without Gloves is at its most fascinating.
-Exploring how social equality and fear mixed in a society built on sexual freedom.
+And it is here that Don’t Ever Wipe Tears Without Gloves is at its most fascinating—exploring how social equality and fear mixed in a society built on sexual freedom.

 We also love A Normal Heart and Tales of the City